-Charlie and the Chocolate Factory Ideas for Literacy
+Charlie and the Chocolate Factory Reading Activities

-You can create writing tasks across a number of fiction and non-fiction genres, using the book as a basis.
-I ask my students to write newspaper articles about Charlie finding the final Golden Ticket in the shop.
-This pushes the students to write formally and use the features of report writing.
+Another fun writing task is to write a newspaper article about Charlie finding the final Golden Ticket in the shop.
+This pushes students to write formally and use the features of report writing.
 Discuss key information (who, what, where, when and why) as well as including newspaper features such as quotes from the characters in their report and picture captions.
 This is also a great opportunity for students to generate their own engaging headlines.

 You can use Charlie and the Chocolate Factory activities to promote many science learning objectives.
 The novel is great to use as a basis for a unit on plants.
 This is a fantastic opportunity to learn about the cacao tree and study the life cycle of the plant.
 You could also investigate what plants need to grow well, such as sun light, warmth, water etc.